-- When you start editing the data which uses multiple forms have same records source, you may get the following error message.
+- When you start editing the data which uses multiple forms that have the source of the same record, you may get the following error message.

 - Records have been changed by another user since you started editing it.
-If you save the record now then the changes made by other user gets overwrite.
+If you save the record now then the changes made by other user get overwrite.

 What Are The Causes Of MS Access Write Conflict?

-This write conflict error usually encounters when you open two forms that updates the same data and source at same time.
+This write conflict error usually encounters when you open two forms that update the same data and source at the same time.

 - When the Access database is shared and another person is attempting to write to the same.
-In such case, first person attempts to write to records own the lock.
+In such a case, first-person attempts to write to records own the lock.

-- May be the two objects open in the same time and from the same access database.
+- Maybe the two objects open at the same time and from the same access database.
 Both objects are trying to write on the same record.
 The very first object that tries to write to record owns the lock.

-- While updating a string field which contains binary zeroes.
-Well this situation occurs with or without jet compatibility specified in data source.
+- While updating a string field that contains binary zeroes.
+Well, this situation occurs with or without jet compatibility specified in data source.

 How To Resolve The MS Access Write Conflict Error?